noir-lang/noir-bignum/README.md

 - `double_modulus` is derived via the method `compute_double_modulus` in `runtime_bignum.nr`.
 If you want to provide this value as a compile-time constant (see `fields/bn254Fq.nr` for an example), follow the algorithm `compute_double_modulus` as this parameter is _not_ structly 2 \* modulus.
 Each limb except the most significant limb borrows 2^120 from the next most significant limb.
 This ensure that when performing limb subtractions `double_modulus.limbs[i] - x.limbs[i]`, we know that the result will not underflow

-- `has_multiplicative_inverse`, a boolean indicating whether the elements have a multiplicative inverse or not
+- `has_multiplicative_inverse`, a boolean indicating whether all elements have a multiplicative inverse, i.e. whether modulus is a prime.

 ## `BigNum` / `RuntimeBigNum` methods